jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 For packages that use semver, you can pin a range of versions for your project.
 For example, if you pin `python@3`, it will install the latest minor and patch version of `python >=3.0.0`.
 You can update to the newest package version that matches your criteria by running `devbox update`.

-When you run a command that installs your packages (like `devbox shell` or `devbox install`), Devbox will generate a `Devbox.lock` file that contains the exact version and commit hash for your packages.
+When you run a command that installs your packages (like `devbox shell` or `devbox install`), Devbox will generate a `devbox.lock` file that contains the exact version and commit hash for your packages.
 You should check this file into source control to ensure that other developers will get the same environment.

 ### Updating your packages